 Why choose alternative financing?

-Alternative business financing options have many benefits when compared with their more traditional counterparts.
-The fact that they often don’t take into account a loanee’s credit score, or how long they’ve been in business, makes them far more accessible to customers than a regular high street bank loan.
+By choosing this type of financing options for your business have many benefits when compared with their more traditional counterparts.
+The fact that they often don’t take into account an applicants credit score, or how long they’ve been in business, makes them far more accessible to customers than a regular bank loan.

-There are many different ways of acquiring alternative business finance, but choosing the right method for your company/venture is absolutely key for success.
+There are many different ways of acquiring finance for your business, but choosing the right type for your company/venture is absolutely key for success.
 Take the time to consider the variety of options you have available to you and make your decision afterwards.
 Taking the wrong option can sometimes backfire and you’ll want to give your business the best opportunity to achieve growth.

 This is a good option for people that either have a slow cash flow or customers that seem to often pay their invoices late.
-Invoice financing is basically where lenders will offer you anything from 50% to 90% of your outstanding invoices as a loan repayment, which is recouped when your invoices are paid.
+Invoice financing or invoice factoring as it is also known as is basically where lenders will offer you anything from 50% to 90% of your outstanding invoices as a loan repayment, which is recouped when your invoices are paid.
 In most cases you will only be charged a flat rate for the advance on this type of financing with only one percent added for each week the loan remains outstanding.

 Merchant cash advance

-Your business will likely have to be at least a year old to secure this kind of funding, but your credit score will not be taken into account in most cases.
-This makes the merchant cash advance a popular option among people that have had a more difficult time with their past credit ratings.
+Your business will likely have to be at least a year old to secure this kind of funding, but your credit report will not be taken into account in most cases.
+This makes PDQ Funding as one of the leading merchant cash advance providers a popular option among people that have had a more difficult time with their past credit ratings.

 Contact Us Today